berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

       allowed as a layout-qualifier-id.
 Generally, they can be listed in any order.
 Order-dependent meanings exist only if explicitly called out below.
 Similarly, these identifiers are not case sensitive, unless explicitly noted otherwise.
       More than one layout qualifier may appear in a single declaration.
-Additionally, the same layout- qualifier-name can occur multiple times within a layout qualifier or across multiple layout qualifiers in the same declaration.
+Additionally, the same layout-qualifier-name can occur multiple times within a layout qualifier or across multiple layout qualifiers in the same declaration.
 When the same layout-qualifier-name occurs multiple times, in a single declaration, the last occurrence overrides the former occurrence(s).
 Further, if such a layout-qualifier-name will effect subsequent declarations or other observable behavior, it is only the last occurrence that will have any